Oskolki

-Fragments (Осколки) was a Russian humorous, literary and artistic weekly magazine published in St Petersburg from 1881 to 1916.
+Oskolki (Осколки) was a Russian humorous, literary and artistic weekly magazine published in St Petersburg from 1881 to 1916.

 History

-From 1881 to 1906 Fragments was published by the popular writer Nikolay Leykin.
+From 1881 to 1906 Oskolki was published by the popular writer Nikolay Leykin.
 From 1906 to 1908 it was run by the humorist Viktor Bilibin.

-In the 1880s Fragments was known as the most liberal of Russian humorous magazines.
-Fragments played an important part in the early career of Anton Chekhov.
-From 1882 to 1887 Fragments published more than 270 of Chekhov's works.
+In the 1880s Oskolki was known as the most liberal of Russian humorous magazines.
+Oskolki played an important part in the early career of Anton Chekhov.
+From 1882 to 1887 Oskolki published more than 270 of Chekhov's works.